← All Chapters|Part 3The Operations

 "Like Lauryn Hill from the Fugees, make a song, but I get out and stuff.
 They let her not go to the cloning station.
 They don't activate her.
 Let her have normal dreams."

 Cross-reference: Lauryn Hill's career trajectory is one of the most dramatic in modern music history.
-After releasing The Miseducation of Lauryn Hill in 1998—an album that won five Grammy Awards, sold over 19 million copies worldwide, and was widely regarded as one of the greatest albums ever recorded—she effectively withdrew from public life.
+After releasing The Miseducation of Lauryn Hill in 1998, she effectively withdrew from public life.
+Her MTV Unplugged 2.0 performance (2002) was a confession: rambling monologues about spiritual warfare, manipulation by invisible powers, and the need to "get out of that system."

 She was quoted saying: "I had to get out of that system."